Brown teal | Pāteke

 Distribution and habitat

 Brown teal are endemic to New Zealand and, in pre-human times, may have been the most widespread and numerous of New Zealand’s waterfowl.
 They were also formerly on Chatham Island until about 1925, and Stewart Island until 1972.
-Brown teal are now mostly restricted to northern North Island (Northland, Great Barrier Island and Coromandel Peninsula) but have been recently re-introduced to Kapiti and Mana Islands and the Zealandia Sanctuary in Wellington, and to a private sanctuary in Hawkes Bay.
-A recent trial release in Fiordland has returned teal to an area in which a few wild birds lingered till the late 1990s.
+Brown teal are mostly restricted to northern North Island (Northland, Great Barrier and Little Barrier Islands and Coromandel Peninsula).

 Brown teal formerly exploited a wide range of habitats including wet forests, extensive and occluded swamps, slow-flowing streams, lakes and estuaries.
 Their present day habitat lies mostly in agricultural environments wherein the birds use occluded stock ponds as breeding and feeding sites, and also margins of small streams that retain overhanging marginal vegetation.
 Some birds still feed in estuaries on Great Barrier Island.